Fortunes of Captain Blood: Reception

-In a contemporary review for The New York Times, critic Thomas M. Pryor wrote: "The Columbia Pictures people should hang their heads in shame for having made such a listless picture out of the Rafael Sabatini yarn, 'Fortunes of daptain Blood.'
-Even with Louis Hayward. that eminent swordsman, flashing a keen blade as he runs through a whole troop of his Spanish Majesty's guard, the new film ... just barely manages to stagger along.
+In a contemporary review for The New York Times, critic Thomas M. Pryor wrote: "The Columbia Pictures people should hang their heads in shame for having made such a listless picture out of the Rafael Sabatini yarn, 'Fortunes of Captain Blood.'
+Even with Louis Hayward. that eminent swordsman, flashing a keen blade as he runs through a whole troop of His Spanish Majesty's guard, the new film ... just barely manages to stagger along.
 Such inertia is unpardonable in a script compounded of piracy, intrigue, romance, torture and a crusade for social justice."

 The Los Angeles Times wrote: "To the delight of small boys, some big ones, and maybe a lot of gals, too, there's not a moment when Capt.
 Blood is really safe in 'Fortunes of Captain Blood' ...
-Indeed, so fast is the action that if one so much as reaches down lo loosen one's shoe, a thread of the plot goes snap."
+Indeed, so fast is the action that if one so much as reaches down to loosen one's shoe, a thread of the plot goes snap."